cloudfork-com/moneypenny-aws-controls/README.md

 - If you use tools such as `Terraform` to manage your infrastructure then these tools can conflict with this schedule; e.g. applying a terraform plan when services are stopped by `moneypenny-aws-controls` could start these services again and vice versa.
 - The schedule can optionally specifiy the number of tasks to run (`count`) when starting the service; this may not be same count at the time the service was stopped.
-- Depending on your AWS EventBridge Schedule cron expression, updates to the `moneypenny` tag value are not immediate effictive; you can manually `plan` and `apply` the schedule instead.
+- Depending on your AWS EventBridge Schedule cron expression, updates to a `moneypenny` tag value is not immediately effective; you can manually `plan` and `apply` the schedule instead.
 - AWS Fargate capacity providers is a different solution to control the number of tasks running and uses an Auto Scaling Group connected to CloudWatch metrics and only works on the cluster level.
 The `moneypenny-aws-controls` service is for exact controlling up and downtime of services.

 ## cron

-Each state change (running,stopped) requires a simplified cron expression.
+Each state change (->running, ->stopped) requires a simplified cron expression.
 ```
  "0 15 1-5"
  ```